FreeDSx/LDAP/docs/Client/Operations.md

     'sAMAccountName' => 'foo',
 ]);

-# Add the entry to LDAP by passing it to the add request and sending it with the client
+# Add the entry to LDAP by passing it to the create method of the client...
 try {
     $ldap->create($entry);
 } catch (OperationException $e) {